 IRIX, Silicon Graphics, SGI, the SGI logo, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

-Linux is a registered trademark of Linus Torvalds in several countries.
+Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.
 All other trademarks mentioned herein are the property of their respective owners.

 New Features in This Guide